 Take a look at our tips on how to stay Date Great:Date Safe:

 With more and more people meeting online, the Online Dating Association (ODA) has been set up to maintain standards across the industry and reassure members of the public that each provider is working to achieve the highest standards.

-Dating services that are in ODA membership go through a test of their commitment to the industry’s Code of Practice.
-They are committed to this set of standards and to providing users with advice, guidance and support in the event of any problems.
+Dating services in ODA membership are committed to standards and to providing users with advice, guidance and support in the event of any problems.

-People should look for the ODA logo on a site as assurance that the service provider is part of the self-regulatory community.
+People should look for the ODA logo on a site as assurance that the service provider is an ODA member.

 We hope you have found this information useful and that you will have an enjoyable, fun and safe experience!